teach-plt/plt-errata/README.md

 p.
 128: C++ has had lambda functions since C++11.
 This is also true for many other mainstream imperative languages nowadays, such as Java and C# -- so the comment about imperative languages on the previous page is a little misleading.

+#### 7.5 Call by value vs. call by name

+p.
+132: In other places, the notation "λx.e" is used for anonymous functions, but in the call-by-name application rule the notation "λx → e" is used instead.

+#### 7.8 Polymorphism

+p.
+139 (and other places, e.g. Sec.
+7.9): "->" is typeset incorrectly, e.g. in "since `a = d -> e`" (compare with arrow below).

 #### 7.9 Polymorphic type checking with unification

 p.
 142: in `infer(f,a)`: before `infer(a)`, substitution `γ₁` has to